 All applications for admission to the chemistry or biochemistry Ph.D. programs should be made through our online application.
 Domestic U.S. students may apply free of charge.
-During the application procedure you will be asked to select a division of interest (biochemistry, inorganic, organic, or physical/analytical).
+During the application process you will be asked to select a division of interest (biochemistry, inorganic, organic, or physical/analytical).
 This is done strictly for administrative purposes and does not affect your ability to select research areas or supervisors once admitted to the program.
-Please consult our current graduate studies brochure for more information on our graduate program.
+Please consult our current graduate studies magazine for more information on our graduate program.

 Required application materials:

 - A completed online application

 Submission of GRE scores is no longer a requirement of the application to the doctoral programs in chemistry or biochemistry.

 - An original language and an English translation of each transcript (submitted online)

 - Official scores of the Test of English as a Foreign Language (TOEFL) from all non-native speakers of English